cleancoindev/Icefire-Engine/README.md

-# Icicle-Engine v0.1
+# Icefire-Engine v0.1
 A non-programmer-friendly game engine for creating Quest-like, cross-platform Text Adventure games.

 ## Features
-* Both the Editor and the resulting Game run in the browser, so they're truly cross-platform: if your device can run Chrome or Firefox, it can run the Icicle Engine.
+* Both the Editor and the resulting Game run in the browser, so they're truly cross-platform: if your device can run Chrome or Firefox, it can run the Icefire Engine.
 * Non-programmer-friendly: The engine includes code templates.
 If you've ever used software like GDevelop, Construct 2 etc. you should feel right at home - it's just a tiny step-up.
 While not mandatory, we would recommend that you at least take a one-day JavaScript course at CodeCademy or other such site just to gain some familiarity with the language and what it can do :)
 * Lightweight: An empty game is only about 40KB!
 * Powerful: You can extend the built-in functionality with your own JavaScript, so there's no limits to what you can do!